 This gives them discounts on electronics, video games, snacks, dorm supplies, and beauty items.
 After purchasing these items, they are shipped with free two-day delivery directly to their front door.

-While some of the deals could also be good savings opportunities for Prime members needing to buy a new computer, or restock their paper towel supply, most of these discounts probably wouldn’t be redeemed by Prime members because of different shopping needs.
+While some of the deals could also be good savings opportunities for Amazon Prime members needing to buy a new computer, or restock their paper towel supply, most of these discounts probably wouldn’t be redeemed by Prime members because of different shopping needs.

 How Amazon Prime is Different From Amazon Student